deeplearning4j/deeplearning4j-docs/machine-learning-server.md

 SKIL is enterprise tested.
 Skymind’s clients include the US Department of Homeland Security, Softbank, France Telecom and Ericsson, among others.

+### An Embeddable Machine-Learning Model Server

+SKIL is embeddable in your software.
+You can deploy it within your software.
+That means SKIL does not require its own server or cluster -- it can be deployed on the server or cluster you are already using.

+And once deployed, it is stand-alone -- it doesn't need to call on external software to function.
+That means that SKIL ships with the managed Python dependencies it needs, and you don't have to install others from the Internet.

+SKIL does not require or assume that you load all data into SKIL to be processed.
+You can just plug it in to whichever database you're using.
+In fact, SKIL resembles the embeddable databases you already rely upon.

+SKIL does not require that you use its GUI.
+It gives you the flexibility to connect to the data sources you already use.
+It can be deployed as a Docker image on Kubernetes or as an .exe file on Windows or as an RPM.
+It's not a Web-hosted solution waiting for you to move your data to the public cloud.
+SKIL doesn't ask that you build your data stack around it.
+SKIL will work wherever you have data and hardware.

+SKIL has a "flexible topology".
+That is, you can set up a SKIL cluster however you want.
+If you want "distributed", you can use MySQL and Zookeeper.

+Architecturally, SKIL has two parts: the machine-learning model server and the Process Launcher Daemon.
+The Process Launcher Daemon is what controls what a SKIL cluster is.
+It allows you to launch model servers or other programs from SKIL.
+The machine-learning model server is also configurable and standalone.
+That's what allows you to stand up a machine learning model and use it via the REST API and other interfaces.

 # More Machine Learning Servers & Platforms

 ## TensorFlow Serving